shoelim/shoelim.github.io/_pages/sides.md

 ### Consulting
 I am offering expert consulting service to help you understand and solve AI and machine learning problems using principled, scientific approaches.
-If you are curious about how AI and machine learning can help your organization (startups, established companies, etc.), or need help with a project in any phase, I am passionate to help you with your needs.
-Please contact me (via email) for more information on this.
+If you are curious about how AI and machine learning can help your organization (startups, established companies, etc.), or need help with a project in any phase, I am passionate to help you with your needs (provided that they are within my reach).
+Please contact me for more information on this.

 ### Technology